 Meet the Expert

-Claire Durán is the owner and creative director of destination event planning firm Claire Durán Weddings and Events.
-Based in the Dominican Republic and Washington, DC, she has planned weddings in Miami, Punta Cana, San Juan, Santorini, Cancún, Cabo, and Formentera, Spain.
+- Claire Durán is the owner and creative director of destination event planning firm Claire Durán Weddings and Events.
+Based in the Dominican Republic and Washington, D.C., she has planned weddings in Miami, Punta Cana, San Juan, Santorini, Cancún, Cabo, and Formentera, Spain.

-Reading to start turning your shoreside wedding dreams into reality?
+Ready to start turning your shoreside wedding dreams into reality?
 We asked Durán to share her best tips, tricks, and advice for planning a beach wedding, and she did not disappoint.

 Beach Wedding Etiquette